Yangxinsix/myqueue/docs/documentation.rst

   hours and days respectively).

 * ``weight``: weight of a task.
 Can be used to limit the number of simultaneously running tasks.
-See :ref:`task_limit`.
+See :ref:`task_weight`.
   Defaults to 0.

 Both the :ref:`submit <submit>` and :ref:`resubmit <resubmit>` commands